 The individual is the evaluee.
-A third party, the client, is the entity that is requesting the FFDE for the individual.
+A third party, the client, is the entity that is requesting the Fitness-for-Duty Examination for the individual.
 The client in an FFDE is usually an employer or a professional licensing board.
-An independent physician who is not involved in the examinee’s medical care performs the FFDE.
+An independent physician who is not involved in the examinee’s medical care performs the Fitness-for-Duty Examination.
 The sole purpose of the FFDE is to provide the client with the examiner’s unbiased psychiatric opinion concerning the evaluee’s ability to safely and effectively perform their essential job functions.
 The purpose is not to provide psychiatric care to the evaluee.
 The client may use the resulting psychiatric opinion as information in administrative proceedings concerning an employee’s ability to work or provide services to the community at large.
 The examining psychiatrist owes an ethical duty to both parties, the client as well as the evaluee, to be fair, objective, accurate and impartial, as well as to honor the parties’ respective legal rights and interests.

-An FFDE can be triggered by a perceived threat in the workplace or by a reasonable suspicion that the individual has a psychological problem that might affect his work performance.
+A Fitness-for-Duty Examination can be triggered by a perceived threat in the workplace or by a reasonable suspicion that the individual has a psychological problem that might affect his work performance.

 - Employees returning to work after an episode of emotional illness or substance abuse.